Docs

 Single value

-A single value displays a single value, text or numeric, that represents a measurement value.
+The single value widget displays a text or numeric measurement value.

 Table